MurageKibicho/CombinatorialFields/README.md

 *0* to *n choose k*.
 This is insignificant on its own.

 As mentioned before, the combinatorial number system offers a bijection between the natural numbers and integer sequences.
 Also, as shown in the previous section, bitmaps offer a bitwise representation of integer sequences.
-Therfore, we can construct combinatorial fields as ordered sets of bitmaps.
+Therefore, we can construct combinatorial fields as ordered sets of bitmaps.

+#### Algorithm
+For every integer less than *n choose k*:
+- Find the combinatorial representation of the integer.
+- Convert the combinatorial representation into an bitmap.

 ### **Example:** Construct the Combinatorial field of order (5 choose 3)
-Note that *(5 choose 3)* equals 10, so the order of our finite field is 10
   - 0: 11100
   - 1: 11010
   - 2: 10110